-Open prostatectomy is a type of operation which is done by making an incision in the lower part of the abdomen.
-Because TURP has similar or better results, open prostatectomy is now only done in selected situations.
+Open prostatectomy is a treatment option for benign prostate enlargement (BPE).
+It is a type of operation where a large cut is made in the lower part of the abdomen.
+Because a transurethral resection of the prostate (TURP) or Laser treatments of the prostate (e.g. Holmium enucleation or Thulium vapoenucleation of the prostate) have similar or better results, open prostatectomy to treat BPE is now only done in selected situations.

 How is open prostatectomy performed?

 For open prostatectomy you will receive general or spinal anaesthesia.
 During the operation the surgeon cuts into the lower abdomen to reach the bladder and the prostate.
-The surgeon then uses his finger to remove the adenoma (Fig. 1).
-After the operation the catheter will drain the urine.
+The surgeon then uses his finger to remove the enlarged part of the prostate, also called adenoma (Fig. 1).
+After the operation, the catheter will drain the urine.
 It is also used to continuously flush your bladder and urethra with sterile solution to prevent blood clots.
 You will need the catheter for several days until the wound is healed and you can urinate on your own.

 When should I consider open prostatectomy?